Edit me

 Running tests#

-I can use want to run the test manually on your own, the run-tests function can be used.
-As arguments, it takes a list of namespaces that should be tested.
+If you want to run tests from Phel code, the run-tests function can be used.
+As arguments, it takes a map of options (that can be empty) and one or more namespaces that should be tested.